composewell/streamly/docs/Developer/Data.Scanl.md

 These are stateful 1-to-n transformations. unfoldAccum is the fused version and concatMapAccum is the unfused version because of the existential type in the Stream.
 The reified type that can represent unfoldAccum is the `Pipe` type.
-However, the Pipe type may be more general because it can do n-to-1 transformations and 1-to-n as well i.e. it can fold and produce.
+However, the Pipe type is more general because it can do n-to-1 transformations and 1-to-n as well i.e. it can fold and produce.
 There is no reified type corresponding to concatMapAccum.